facebook pixel

 Claiming your company’s work opportunity tax credits is not a one-and-done deal.
 There are multiple steps involved with each eligible employee, including reviewing the answers on Form 8850, submitting your own forms in a timely manner, and tracking employee hours and wages.
 Missing just one of these crucial steps can disqualify you from the tax credit.

-But when you build processes around WOTC, you may be less likely to skip important information and maximize your tax credit.
+When you build processes around WOTC, you are less likely to skip important information and maximize your tax credit.
 HR tools like GoCo can automate and simplify many of the WOTC intricacies and supply you with all the paperwork and validation you need to claim your tax credits.

 beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond beyond